 The HSBC card has no annual fee, like the Freedom Unlimited.
 There are just a couple differences between the cards here.

-You’ll get a 0% intro rate for 15 months for balance transfers only with the HSBC card.
-It doesn’t cover purchases, like the Chase card.
+You’ll get a None intro rate for None for both purchases and balance transfers with the HSBC card.
+This is a bit shorter than the Chase card.

 There are no foreign transaction fees when spending outside the country with the HSBC card, so it’s a better option for anyone traveling abroad.
 The Freedom Unlimited will charge 3% for those purchases.